ericwa/ericw-tools/docs/light.rst

 .. light-key:: "_surface_radiosity" "n"

    Whether to use Q1-style surface subdivision (0) or Q2-style
-   surface radiosity on this light specifically.
+   surface radiosity (1) on this light specifically.

    Use in conjunction with :light-key:`_surface`.

+   The default can be changed for all surface lights in a map with worldspawn key :worldspawn-key:`_surflight_radiosity`.

 .. light-key:: "_project_texture" "texture"